ibm-cloud-docs/netezza/network_policies.md

    - Add the CIDR ranges as an allow rule as needed.

-   **NOTE:** The Azure Blob Storage endpoints do not have a single IP address that is associated with them.
+   The Azure Blob Storage endpoints do not have a single IP address that is associated with them.
 Adding the endpoint hostname to the allow list can give inconsistent results.
+   {: note}

 ## Limitation of network policies
 {: #limitations}